 The Salar de Uyuni adventure had been recommended to us by a Brazilian doctor we met in Vietnam on our excursion on Halong Bay Vietnam.
 We had never heard of it, but he was adamant that it was a "must do" trip in South America.

 Our 3 Day and 2 Night Salar de Uyuni Bolivia Tour

 We were not disappointed, as this turned out to be one of the highlights of 9 months travelling around the world.
-A totally unforgettable experience.
-Remembered by the awesome natural beauty with the dramatic variations in the landscapes, the ruggedness and the freezing temperatures.
+An unforgettable experience.
+Remembered by the awesome natural beauty with the dramatic variations in the landscapes, the ruggedness, and the freezing temperatures.

-In summary the first night’s accommodation, was in a hotel made from salt.
-The second night, six to a dormitory with the only toilet and basin outside was more basic than I remembered from boarding school!
+In summary, the first night’s accommodation was in a hotel made from salt.
+The second night, in an six-bed dormitory with the only toilet and basin outside, was more basic than I remembered from boarding school!

 The food was good considering the conditions and resources available.
-Victor, our guide was excellent.
-A native of the region he’s passionate and knowledgeable and added to the enjoyment of the, at times, slow and rough trip.
+Victor, our guide, was excellent.
+A native of the region he’s passionate and knowledgeable and added to the appreciation of the, at times, slow and rough trip.